101 Dalmatians-1961

 The audience does not root for her, but there is something wicked and fun about her over-the-top character.

-The film, made in 1961, has a wonderful artistic direction that animation today does not have- the scenes look like beautiful drawings and there is a Mad Men quality to the design.
+The film, made in 1961, has a wonderful artistic direction that animation today does not have- the scenes look like beautiful drawings.

-The “look” is very different from current animation in that it is sleek and constructed skillfully and not loud, fast, and bombastic.
+The “look” differs from current animation in that it is sleek and constructed skillfully, not loud, fast, and bombastic.

 I love how the film is from the point of view of the Dalmatians Pongo and Perdita and not from the perspective of human beings.
-They simply tell the story about their dogs- this adds to the level of empathy felt for the animals since they are the central characters and we see their attempts at rescuing all of the stolen dogs.
+They tell the story about their dogs- this adds to the empathy felt for the animals since they are the central characters and we see their attempts at rescuing all of the stolen dogs.

 Also wonderful is how all of the dogs of London (and various other species of animals) band together in rescue.
-They work as a team to save and protect their own that are being mistreated and sent to their slaughter.
+They work as a team to save and protect their own who are being mistreated and sent to their slaughter.

 An enjoyable scene involves the climactic car chase between Cruella’s gaudy, luxury car, and a furniture van.
-As the pups are using the van as a means to escape, a cat-and-mouse game ensues providing comedy and dramatic flair.
+As the pups use the van to escape, a cat-and-mouse game ensues providing comedy and dramatic flair.

 As the vehicles wiz along with dirt and back roads toward London, the scene is among the most suspenseful of the film.

-In addition to this riveting scene are others involving the dogs tiptoeing past their captives as we cross our fingers they will not be heard and subsequently caught, and an adorable scene showcasing the dog’s cleverness at covering their spots with soot to escape.
+In addition to this riveting scene are others involving the dogs tiptoeing past their captives as we cross our fingers they will not be heard and subsequently caught, and an adorable scene showcasing the dogs’ cleverness at covering their spots with soot to escape.

 A heartwarming, inspirational film for the entire family to enjoy many times over, 101 Dalmatians (1961) will leave you smiling and humming.